Understanding Your Rights

 Remember, just because there’s no physical product, it doesn’t stop it being theft.

-What is Devon and Somerset Trading Standards doing about all this?
+What is Devon, Somerset and Torbay Trading Standards doing about all this?

 We regularly investigate the sale of counterfeit goods in shops, car boot sales and markets.
-As the sale of these items has a direct economic effect on trade and the safety of Devon and Somerset consumers, we work with other Trading Standards authorities, the Police, Central Government, other enforcement agencies and businesses to stop counterfeit goods being sold in the region.
+As the sale of these items has a direct economic effect on trade and the safety of Devon, Somerset and Torbay consumers, we work with other Trading Standards authorities, the Police, Central Government, other enforcement agencies and businesses to stop counterfeit goods being sold in the region.

 We carry out inspections and seize and destroy illegal items offered for sale, covering retail premises, warehouses, markets and even internet sales.
 While Trading Standards mainly concentrates on physical goods, we’re also involved with other agencies to try and stop virtual IP theft.

-Anyone caught dealing in counterfeits in the Devon and Somerset area can expect to end up in court and face the prospect of having their assets confiscated as Proceeds of Crime.
+Anyone caught dealing in counterfeits in the Devon, Somerset and Torbay area can expect to end up in court and face the prospect of having their assets confiscated as Proceeds of Crime.
 Market organisers could also face prosecution if they don’t take action to prevent counterfeits from being sold at their markets.

 I’ve seen some counterfeit goods on sale, what should I do?